 Over the Artist's Shoulder Behind the Scenes

-Painting Air Magic from the Natural Magic Collection - Part 3
+Painting Air Magic from the Goddesses and Gods of Creation Collection - Part 3

 Why Paint the Background First?

 A painting's background is the part of the painting that is furthest back in space.
 In other words, it is the back of a painting.
 Imagine this: if you were actually in the world of the painting, the background is the area in space that is the greatest distance away from where you are standing.